Executive Director (part-time): Jessica Allen

 Teen/Adult Program Coordinator: Michele Mattox

-Jessica Allen, PhD, President
+Jessica Allen, PhD, Executive Director (part-time)

 Jessica relocated to Charlotte in early 2017 and was immediately focused on opening a GiGi’s Playhouse.
 She is a Co-Founder of GiGi’s Playhouse Charlotte and the current board President.
 Previously, Jessica spent 10+ years in academic medicine.
 She holds a PhD in Immunobiology and trained at Cincinnati Children’s Hospital Medical Center, University of North Carolina at Chapel Hill and Duke University where she published several high-profile manuscripts.
 She is a well-respected professional with extensive grant writing experience.
 Her advocacy for individuals with Down syndrome began with the birth of her first son, Everett.
 She is extremely passionate about what he and others with Down syndrome can achieve.
 Jessica was able to witness firsthand the life-changing impact of a playhouse when GiGi’s Playhouse Raleigh opened during her son’s first year of life.
 She feels truly privileged to work alongside this team to bring free educational, therapeutic and career development programs to the Greater Charlotte Down syndrome community.